paypal/hera/docs/configuration.md

 #### lifespan_check_interval
 + The interval, in seconds, to check if the workers lifespan has expired and they need to be recycled.
 + default: 10

+#### enable_query_bind_blocker
++ This is in addition to the automatic bind eviction.
+It helps the DBAs to block/throttle a SQL with a specific bind variable value.
+Database will have a table name called <<management_table_prefix>>_rate_limiter,  For sharded databases, this needs to be on sh0 and will block queries headed to any shard.
++ default: false

+#### query_bind_blocker_min_sql_prefix
++ SQLs with sqltext under this length will not be considered for rate limiting.
++ default: 20

 #### enable_taf
 + It it is "true" then Transparent Application Failover (i.e. TAF) feature is enabled.